Woman accuses Neymar of rape, father says player set up

-A Brazilian police document says an unidentified woman has accused Neymar of raping her in Paris last month.
+A Brazilian police document says an unidentified woman has accused soccer star Neymar of raping her in Paris last month.
 The player’s father calls the incident “a setup” against his son.

+Sao Paulo state’s Public Security Secretariat, which oversees police, confirmed in a statement that the complaint was registered, but did not offer details.

-Neymar’s representatives have not replied to a request for comment, but his father and agent Neymar dos Santos denied any wrongdoing by the player in a television interview.
+Neymar’s representatives have not replied to a request for comment, but his father and agent Neymar da Silva Santos denied any wrongdoing by the player in a television interview.

+Santos said Neymar had consensual sexual relations with the accuser and was blackmailed by her lawyer after they broke up.

 “This is a tough moment.
 If we can’t show the truth quickly it will be a snowball.
 If we have to show Neymar’s WhatsApp messages and the conversations with this lady, we will,” Neymar dos Santos told TV Band.